How to Get Into UCLA: Requirements & Acceptance Rate

 Many aspects play a role in this, such as demographics, location, background, and schools.
 That's why the admissions committee considers your achievements based on potential opportunities.

-Reflect on anything that stepped in your way in your application, and explain how you kept going: obstacles don’t have to be a barrier to UCLA admission.
+Reflect on anything that stepped in your way in your application as well, and explain how you kept going: obstacles don’t have to be a barrier to UCLA undergraduate admission.

 How have the hardships and unusual circumstances you've encountered shaped you into the person you are today and helped you grow?